helgatheviking/Radio-Buttons-for-Taxonomies/readme.md

 ### 1.1
 * Added columns to edit screen for every radio taxonomy
-* Add quick edit for every radio taxonomy
+* Add quick edit for hierarchical radio taxonomies : WP3.4.2 is missing hooks required to do non-hierarchical
 * Enforce limit of single terms both via save_post and wp_get_object_terms
+* fixed error with taxonomy object property not being loaded on the right hook

 ### 1.0.3
 * updated donate link